 The key is to start small and gradually increase the amount as baby tolerates it.

-Tomatoes and should be left to be introduced later, as they are likely to cause digestive problems or allergic reactions, recommended age is 8-10 months.
+Tomatoes and should be introduced later, as they are likely to cause digestive problems or allergic reactions, the recommended age is 8-10 months.

 Citrus (oranges, lemon), tropical fruits (mango, papaya, kiwi) and other acidic fruits (pineapple, cantaloupe) are usually not recommended till 11-12 months of age due to the high possibility of rashes and allergic reactions.

-I have successfully given my babies mango and papaya earlier(9-10months) but waited with the others longer.
+I have successfully given my babies mango and papaya earlier(9-10months) but waited with the other questionable foods longer.

 Read more about introducing citrus here.